dwhswenson/eshgham/README.md

 *A dashboard to check on the status of your neglected GitHub Actions Workflows.*

-Do you have a lot of GitHub repositories?
-Things you where you like to keep the projects alive, even if they aren't very active?
+Do you maintain a lot of GitHub repositories?
+Projects you want to keep alive, even if they aren't very active?

 Do you worry that you'll miss one of the warning emails GitHub sends you when a scheduled workflow becomes inactive?
 Have you missed them before, only discovering that CI hadn't been running for months after a user complained about incompatibility with a new release of a dependency?

+Do you worry that a colleague may be responsible for the latest merge, and could be ignoring notifications of failing CI?

 **Then ghadash is for you!**